caiyuqing/Open-DPSM/v3/Readme.md

    - See Eyetracking folder in [Example](Example) for exemplary eye-tracking csv files.

-   - The toolbox assume that the eyetracking data starts and ends together with the movie.
+   - The toolbox assumes that the eyetracking data start and end together with the movie.
 If not, please cut if first.

-   - It is important that the **left corner of the screen** should have the gaze position coordinates x = 0 and y =0.
+   - It is important that the gaze position coordinates x = 0 and y =0 are at **left corner of the screen**.
 Please convert the gaze positions if it is not the case.

    - Pupil size should be measured in diameter.
 We therefore recommend conversion if data are not given in millimeters before entering data into the toolbox (see PsPM, Korn et al., 2017 for a number of conversion techniques).